britram/taps-transports/draft-ietf-taps-transports.md

 Unlike TCP's connect primitive, for UDP, this is only a local operation that serves to simplify the local send/receive functions and to filter the traffic for the specified addresses and ports
-{{RFC5405}}.
+{{I-D.ietf-tsvwg-rfc5405bis}}.

 ### Transport Protocol Components

 The transport protocol components provided by UDP are:

--  unidirectional
+-  unidirectional.
--  port multiplexing
+-  port multiplexing.
--  2-tuple endpoints
+-  2-tuple endpoints.
--  IPv4 broadcast, multicast and anycast
+-  IPv4 broadcast, multicast and anycast.
--  IPv6 multicast and anycast
+-  IPv6 multicast and anycast.
--  IPv6 jumbograms
+-  IPv6 jumbograms.
--  message-oriented delivery
+-  message-oriented delivery.
--  error detection (checksum)
+-  error and misdelivery detection (checksum).
--  checksum optional
+-  optional checksum.

 ## Lightweight User Datagram Protocol (UDP-Lite)

 The Lightweight User Datagram Protocol (UDP-Lite) {{RFC3828}} is an IETF standards track transport protocol.
-UDP-Lite provides a bidirectional set of logical unicast or multicast message streams over a datagram protocol.
+It provides a unidirectional,
+datagram protocol that preserves message boundaries.
 IETF guidance on the use of UDP-Lite is provided in
-{{RFC5405}}.
+{{I-D.ietf-tsvwg-rfc5405bis}}.

 ### Protocol Description